 Certificate in Neuroscience (requirements).

-NOTE: Before you can apply for these certificates, you must be physically residing in Columbia, MO and currently enrolled at the University of Missouri (MU), either as a non-INP graduate student (e.g. in Biology, Psychology, etc.) or as a postbac student.
+NOTES: First, before you can fill out a Plan of Study from for these neuroscience certificates, you must physically reside in Columbia, MO and be currently enrolled at the University of Missouri (MU), either as a non-INP graduate student (e.g. in Biology, Psychology, etc.) or as a post-bac student.
 The certificates are not obtainable via online courses or “distance learning” type arrangements.
+Second, financial aid is not available from the INP for the neuroscience certificates.

 Click on the following link regarding enrolling as a non-degree post-bac student.